 If your spouse is already getting Social Security when you claim benefits, you are subject to the “deemed filing” rule.
 Under this provision, you don’t have a choice whether to wait and switch.
 When you apply for your retirement benefit, you’re also automatically deemed to be applying for spousal benefits, if you're entitled to them.
 Again, Social Security will pay the greater of the two benefit amounts.

-The top spousal benefit is 50 percent of your husband's or wife's primary insurance amount (the retirement benefit he or she is entitled to at full retirement age, which is currently 66 and 2 months for people born in 1955, 66 and 4 months for people born in 1956, and is gradually rising to 67 over the next several years).
+The top spousal benefit is 50 percent of your husband's or wife's primary insurance amount (the retirement benefit he or she is entitled to at full retirement age, which is 66 and 2 months for people born in 1955, 66 and 4 months for people born in 1956, and is gradually rising to 67).
 You can get that maximum if you first claim benefits at your own full retirement age; the amount is reduced if you file earlier.